pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund.md

 For countries where Positive Grid doesn't have a tax ID number but still charge VAT during checkout, we will directly refund the VAT to the customer without the need for a VAT invoice.
 This applies to the following countries:

-- All EU countries except France, Denmark, Italy, Netherlands, Spain
+- All EU countries except France, Germany, Italy, Netherlands, Spain
 - United Kingdom

 Please manually put in the refund amount during the refund process.
 Check [[Refund Process]] for further details.